ansys/DevRelDocs/2024R1/acp_24R1_md/classes_model.md

   - mode: can be: update_properties_only: Definitions are updated with properties given.
   - update_entities: Definitions are update, additional plies are generated and deleted.
   - recreate: Existing layup is deleted generated from scratch.
-  - modeling_group: Key of the mpg_collection dict = the id of the mpg.
+  - modeling_group: Key of the mpg_collection dict = the ID of the mpg.
 Only plies of this modeling_group will be imported from the file if none is specified all mpgs are read.

 #### get_layup_from_excel_file(path, objects=None, mode='update_entities')